 - The ability to work as part of a team and individually

-- The ability to prioritise and plan around customers' needs
+- Ability to prioritise and plan around customers' needs

 - We are looking for someone with a caring nature

-Apprenticeship standards are aimed at developing skills within the Apprentices’ chosen career route, each standards has set knowledge, skills and behaviours required to be successful within the job role.
-This will include the completion of Functional Skills in maths and English.
+Apprenticeship standards are aimed at developing skills within the Apprentices’ chosen career route, each standard has set knowledge, skills and behaviours required to be successful within the job role.
+This will include the completion of functional skills in maths and English.